• Instagram

 how to make vegan peanut butter banana baked oatmeal

-1. Prepare a flax egg (1 tbsp ground flax mixed with 2.5 tbsp of water).
+1. Prepare a flax egg (1 tablespoon ground flax mixed with 2.5 tablespoon of water).

 2. Mash 2 bananas in a large bowl.
 Add peanut butter, plant milk, maple syrup, vanilla, and the flax egg.